abpframework/abp/docs/en/Community-Articles/2023-07-09-Cascading-Option-Loading-With-Extensions/README.md

 export class AppRoutingModule {}
 ```

-Finally..
-We've added new property to our module, and it'll be loaded after `Genre` selected.
+Finally, we've added a new property to our module, and it'll be loaded after `Genre` is selected.

 ## Conclusion

 ![Cascading Loading Demo](assets/gif/cascading-loading-demo.gif)

-- In ABP Angular, we can create form properties and load dropdown options dynamically via Extensions System
+- In ABP Angular, we can create form properties and load dropdown options dynamically via the Extensions System
 - We can reach and track any value from `Service` or `Component`
-- We can create our custom library or module and contribute it to any module in application
+- We can create our custom library or module and contribute it to any module in the application

 Thanks for reading, I hope it was helpful.
 If you have any questions, please let me know in the comments section. 👋👋

-> You can find the source code of this article on [Github]()
+> You can find the source code of this article on [Github](https://github.com/abpframework/abp/tree/dev/docs/Community-Articles/2023-07-09-Cascading-Option-Loading-With-Extensions/Volo.BookStore)